Tunneling conductance in superconducting junctions with $p$-wave unconventional magnets breaking time-reversal symmetry: Conclusion

-For future perspective, the Josephson junctions with PUM without the time-reversal symmetry need to be discussed.
+In our work, we set the isotropic tunneling Hamiltonian at the interface.
+For future perspective, to enhance the effect of time-reversal symmetry breaking, we can focus on the anisotropic tunneling hopping at the interface and another direction of junctions ($x$-direction).
+In addition, the Josephson junctions with PUM without time-reversal symmetry need to be discussed.
 In Ref.\ \cite{fukaya2024}, the Josephson current is calculated by using the simplified PUM Hamiltonian with time reversal symmetry \cite{maeda2024}.
-Indeed, the role of the time-reversal symmetry breaking of PUM should also be clarified in Josephson junctions with PUMs.
-Also, the analysis of the pair amplitude, including the odd-frequency pairing \cite{tanaka12} is needed beyond previous studies based on the simplified Hamiltonian \cite{fukaya2024,MaedaPRB2025}.
+Indeed, the role of time-reversal symmetry breaking in PUM should also be clarified in Josephson junctions with PUMs.
+Also, the analysis of the pair amplitude, including the odd-frequency pairing \cite{tanaka12}, is needed beyond previous studies based on the simplified Hamiltonian \cite{fukaya2024,MaedaPRB2025}.

-The data that support the findings of this article are not publicly available upon publication because it is not technically feasible, and/or the cost of preparing, depositing, and hosting the data would be prohibitive within the terms of this research project.
-The data are available from the authors upon reasonable request.